 Timeline

-The sequence of events is crucial to understand.
+The sequence of events is important to understand.
 Here’s how it unfolded:

 - The phishing emails were sent out over a period of two weeks.